mdavindarinaldy/fgo24-go-temp-convert/README.md

-# Project GO QUEUE GOROUTINES
+# Project GO TEMP CONVERT

 This project was made by Muhammad Davinda Rinaldy in Kodacademy Training Program.
 This project uses Go Language to make a temperature converter from celcius to kelvin or fahrenheit or reamur